 Dr. Jones’ research adapts applied cognitive and social methodologies to these contexts, analyzing workflow as distributed cognitive work, information practices as activity systems, and decision making as a contextual sensemaking.
 Peter explores ways to adapt these methods to the changing needs of healthcare and community health, in the design of information, product/service systems, and organizational practices.
 Peter’s book Design for Care (Rosenfeld, 2013) develops many of these methods and cases related to the spectrum of healthcare services (www.designforcare.com).

-Dr. Gayle Nicoll, Dean of the Faculty of Design, is an architect and internationally recognized environmental researcher and advocate for the design of healthy environments.
+Dr. Gayle Nicoll, former Dean of the Faculty of Design, is an architect and internationally recognized environmental researcher and advocate for the design of healthy environments.
 Her research focuses on how the relationship between environment, human behaviour and design/business practices can promote health and improve performance of health environments.

 Dr. Nicoll’s work on professional design practice and policy implementation strategies for affecting change blends the use of professional training, communications and policy development.
 Dr. Nicoll is a co-author of two books that focus on promoting physical activity that promotes health through environmental design.
 Active Design Guidelines (ADG), an evidence-based guide to urban and building design with over 20,000 copies distributed in 80 countries has been recognized with multiple awards.
 She has co-authored a second book on Active Design examining increasing opportunities for child-oriented physical activity in family-focused affordable housing and addressing challenges to implementing change in developer practices.